mlabs-haskell/doc-drive-cardano-components/docs/examples/keys.md

 # The different keys

-Cardano uses the the public-key signature system [Ed25519](https://en.wikipedia.org/wiki/EdDSA).
-There is a wide variety of private/public key pairs (resp. `SigningKey`/`VerificationKey`s in cardano-api terms).
+Cardano uses the the public-key signature system [Ed25519](https://en.wikipedia.org/wiki/EdDSA) for a variety of private/public key pairs (resp. `SigningKey`/`VerificationKey`s in cardano-api terms).
 High level information about the different keys can be found [here](https://developers.cardano.org/docs/operate-a-stake-pool/cardano-key-pairs/), while the interface to generate and serialise them is defined in the `Key` class in [Cardano.Api.Keys.Class](https://github.com/input-output-hk/cardano-node/blob/master/cardano-api/src/Cardano/Api/Keys/Class.hs).
 The class instances for the different keys (called `keyrole`s in the cardano-api) are in the following modules:

 - Cardano.Api.Keys.Shelley
   - PaymentKey